 The emotional support animal letter is only valid for a year and needs renewal on an annual basis.
 Like other legal documents such as your national id card or passport, an ESA letter also expires after the said duration.

-Anyone claiming to provide an ESA letter with a duration greater than one year is scamming you!
+Anyone claiming to provide an ESA letter for dog with a duration greater than one year is scamming you!
 It is important to renew the ESA letter on time to avoid any legal complexities.

 Wondering if you're eligible to get an emotional support dog?
 We can help!